9 minute read

 Accessing communications digitally on-the-go

-Today, providing an excellent customer experience is vital and is often considered the key differentiator between competitors: ahead of product and price.
-And in our digital world, customers’ expectations are becoming more demanding.
+Today, providing an excellent customer experience is vital and is often considered the key differentiator between competitors, ahead of product and price.
+In our digital world, customers’ expectations are becoming increasingly demanding.
 They want a social, mobile and ‘always-on’ experience from the organisations they interact with.

-The demand for digital is consistently increasing, year on year and the adoption of newer methods of communication is outperforming more established forms, which is important to consider when reviewing your channel offering and your customer base.
+The demand for digital is consistently increasing year on year, and the adoption of newer methods of communication is outperforming more established forms.
+This is important to consider when reviewing your channel offering and customer base.

-The Online Nation report by Ofcom found that in April 2020, UK adults spent on average 4 hours and 2 minutes online every day.
+The Ofcom Online Nation report found that in April 2020, UK adults spent an average of 4 hours and 2 minutes online every day.
 They also found that more people were sending daily messages using online messaging platforms (52%), such as WhatsApp and Facebook Messenger, than using SMS (41%) or email (26%).

 But there is still a proportion of people who don’t have access to the internet or just prefer to receive communications in print.
 That’s why our motto at Datagraphic is to think digital-first, not digitally exclusive.